maya-kleinstein/Sybil-Resistant-Mixnet/ARTIFACT-EVALUATION.md

 It uses BBS+ signatures as a fork of the BBS+ crate and includes zero knowledge proofs to achieve Sybil resistance.

+### Paper Authors
+- Maya Kleinstein (Hebrew University of Jerusalem)
+- Riad S. Wahby (Carnegie Mellon University)
+- Yossi Gilad (Hebrew University of Jerusalem)

+### Paper Abstract
+Parallel mixing is a common technique for efficiently unlinking messages from their senders' identity.
+It involves multiple servers arranged in a stratified mix-network (mixnet), each shuffling a fraction of the messages in parallel with others and then relaying them to a subsequent server.
+By the end of the route through the mixnet's servers, after applying each server's local shuffle, all messages are mixed together, hiding the senders' identities.
+Unfortunately, parallel mixing is bottlenecked by the busiest server in each mixnet stratum and does not offer a way to ensure load balancing across the servers.
+Thus, Sybil clients can coordinate to route their messages through one victim server in the middle of the mixnet and subsequent strata, stalling message delivery for everyone and keeping their identities hidden since their messages were already shuffled with those from other clients.
+This paper presents BalancedMixnet, a new protocol for load balancing clients across the servers in a parallel mix network while ensuring sender anonymity.
+Our protocol relies on anonymous credentials to ensure clients use a route through the mixnet that is selected uniformly at random and, at the same time, let servers verify that the message is from a valid client and prevent replay attacks.
+The cost of issuing and validating credentials can be easily amortized across multiple messages from the same client.
+We implement and evaluate BalancedMixnet, illustrating that the cost of integrating it into a parallel mixnet is modest and provides substantial benefits against Sybil attacks.

+### Repository Structure
+We'll outline the repository directory structure:

+- **benches/** – Contains benchmarking code used to measure microbenchmarks of the mixnet.
+- **bins/** – Contains the code for the seperate binaries produced when building the repo.
+This includes the `mix`, `setup` and `config` binaries.
+- **data/** – Stores data files containing necessary information for the mixnet to run.
+This is elaborated on later.
+- **proto/** – Holds the protocol buffer definition the mixnet works with.
+- **scripts/** – Contains utility scripts for running the setup, config and mixes remotely.
+- **src/** – The main source code of the project, forked from the BBS+ crate.
+    - **src/marshall** - Contains the code used for marshalling data to and from the `./data/` directory
+    - **src/mix** - Contains the gRPC implementation
+    - **src/network.rs** - Contains the code that handles encryption and decryption of setup and data packets.
+    - **src/pok_ticket.rs** - Contains the code that implements the PoK for the valid mixnet ticket
+    - **src/mixnet.rs** and **src/config.rs** implement standalone mixnet and config functions.
+    - All other files in **src/** originate from the BBS+ library crate.
+- **tests/** – Contains tests from the original BBS+ crate as well as mixnet specific tests.

 ## Basic Requirements (Only for Functional and Reproduced badges)

 ### Hardware Requirements